Enterprise-connect/documentation/ec-guide.md

 <A HREF="#top">Back To Top</A>
 ## Observed Problems and Resolutions

-### Problem: I have scaled my Gateway, but now the quality of my connection keeps failing.
+### Problem: After scaling the Gateway, the previous connections keep failing
-For our customers in Predix Select environments, Select is currently using a differentt API version (older, 2.62.0) than Predix Basic (2.75.0).
+For our customers in Predix Select environments, Select is currently using a differentt API version (older, [2.62.0](https://apidocs.cloudfoundry.org/244/)) than Predix Basic ([2.75.0](https://apidocs.cloudfoundry.org/253/)).
 We believe this is the reason the agent behavior is different in Select; specifically, why we observe an inability to scale EC Gateways while maintaining connectivity.

 If you are in Basic and having issues after scaling, please verify that you have followed all the steps related to enabling Diego in [Pushing Agents to Predix](#pushing-agents-to-predix).
 Afterwards, stop your EC Server(s), restart your EC Gateway, and then start your EC Server.
 If the problem still persists, please open a Predix Support ticket or reach out to us on Flowdock in our [EC Usergroup](https://www.flowdock.com/app/ge-developer-cloud/ec-usergroup) channel.
 If you haven't joined already, please consider [joining the EC Usergroup](https://www.flowdock.com/invitations/44765fcbae5a36d0eff83c9536f87223044ad748) to stay up-to-date on the the latest from the EC team, as well as contribute to, and beneifit from, engaging with our amazing community of users.